Djelle/ESPHomeVoiceSatellite/README.md

-YAML code for ESP32.
+YAML code for ESPHome on a ESP32.
 For making a unit with microphone and speaker to use with Home Assistant: Voice Assistant.

 It has support for addressable LED-strip.
 And 5 buttons for interactions.
 It has audio sounds for key-click and "Listening" start/end.